 18. 11% of community college students transfer to a four-year college.

 Statistics by the National Student Clearinghouse (NSC) shows that the overall community college completion rate is 38%, which is still unimpressive.
 Some people argue that the poor rate is due to 11% of students who transfer to four-year institutions to complete their degrees there.
-Additionally, Forbes states that 47% of community college students drop out entirely.
+Additionally, Forbes states that 47% of community college students drop out entirely (find out more from our college student statistics).

 19. Columbia University and the other three schools top the retention rate list with 99% each.